 Besides the antioxidant activity, the addition of annatto carotenoids also contributed to improve the sensory properties of tilapia burgers.
-With respect to overall appearance, the mean scores were 7.45 and 6.98 for the raw burgers with bixin and norbixin, respectively, which did not differ statistically ($p \le 0.05$).
-The sample containing the synthetic antioxidant presented lower acceptance score (5.39), and was significantly different from the others ($p \le 0.05$).
+With respect to overall appearance, the mean scores were 7.45 and 6.98 for the raw burgers with bixin and norbixin, respectively, which did not differ statistically (p \leq 0.05).
+The sample containing the synthetic antioxidant presented lower acceptance score (5.39), and was significantly different from the others (p \leq 0.05).
 This result can be explained by the report of the assessors who claimed that the sample containing sodium erythorbate was pallor, suggesting little spiciness.
 Similar results were observed by Mendiratta et al. (2013), who reported that mutton (kind of Indian meat) nuggets formulated with carrot juice presented higher appearance scores (6.93) than the control (6.50).
 The authors explained that the carotenoids from carrot juice contributed to improve the appearance of nuggets.
+Since the sample containing bixin received the highest appearance scores, it was selected for the acceptance tests.